 - Your horse appears to materialize out of thin air, and has the ability to leap up sheer cliff faces

 - There is a hub area you can access "a little later into the game"

 What is Elden Ring's setting?

+Elden Ring's announcement trailer is certainly full of atmosphere if not answers.
 The voiceover from the announcement trailer is pretty on point for a FromSoftware game: All mystery and doom without any hard details.